firebase/geofire-java/README.md

 ## Getting Started with Firebase

-GeoFire requires Firebase in order to store location data.
+GeoFire requires the Firebase database in order to store location data.
 You can [sign up here for a free account](https://www.firebase.com/signup/?utm_source=geofire-java).